aragon/nest/grants/EmpowerTheDAO/roadmap.md

 - Research & Design - 2 weeks
   - Research each protocol being integrated with
+  - Engage with stakeholders in the communities of the projects to raise awareness and seek guidance
   - Interim Deliverable: Detailed scope of the functionality of each application, including contract calls,

-- Development Environment Configuration - 2 weeks
+- Development Environment Configuration - 1 week
   - Create local test environments for each of the 4 protocols (ENS, Uniswap, Gitcoin, MakerDAO)
   - Deployment of "stub" contracts on Rinkeby for protocols which test on Ropsten
   - Interim Deliverable: Test environments and harnesses for each protocol